maziac/z80dismblr/Readme.md

 To modify opcode you need the '--opcode byte appendtext' argument.

-'byte' is the opcode to extend (in this case 0xCF for "RST 8") and 'appendtext' contains the formatting for the addtional byte.
+'byte' is the opcode to extend (in this case 0xCF for "RST 8") and 'appendtext' contains the formatting for the additional byte.

 I.e. with this argument '--opcode 0xCF ", CODE=#n"' the disassembly will look like: